Jamie3213/heart_disease_classification/README.md

 We can see that all the correlations are significant (i.e. have a
 ![p](https://latex.codecogs.com/png.latex?p "p")-value less than
 ![5\\%](https://latex.codecogs.com/png.latex?5%5C%25 "5\\%")), except
-for the correlation with cholesterol, however this is a weak correlation regardless.
-In fact in general the correlations are mostly weak, though there are moderate correlations (![\\approx0.4](https://latex.codecogs.com/png.latex?%5Capprox0.4 "\\approx0.4") in absolute value), with both the maximum heartrate `thalach` and the ST depression `oldpeak`.
+for the correlation with cholesterol `chol`, however this is a negligible correlation regardless.
+In fact in general the correlations are mostly negligible, though there are weak correlations (![\\approx0.4](https://latex.codecogs.com/png.latex?%5Capprox0.4 "\\approx0.4") in absolute value), with both the maximum heartrate `thalach` and the ST depression `oldpeak`.
 We can interpret this to mean